 Study is an integral aspect of the Dominican faith tradition.
-Home learning enables students to cement their classroom learning and identify areas for further growth.
-Home learning also provides an opportunity for students to play an active role in improving their understanding and for parents to work in partnership with their daughters and teachers to positively influence their daughter’s education.
+Home learning enables students to cement their classroom learning, solidify understanding and identify areas for further growth.
+Home learning also provides an opportunity for parents to work in partnership with their daughter's teachers to positively influence their daughter’s education.

 Given the varying nature of subjects, home learning requirements will vary.
 Part of the learning process for students involves discernment and time management as they plan home learning.
-Subject teachers consider the suggested total guidelines and their professional judgement in determining the home learning for their individual subject.
 The following is a guide per year level regarding the amount of time that students should spend on home learning:

 Year 7: 60-90 minutes per day, 50 minutes maximum per subject per week